nedoneee/password-gen/README.md

 This project is licensed under the MIT License.

 Acknowledgments

-if you want to ask question on discord join discord.gg.zhack and ask me.
+if you want to ask question on discord join discord.gg./zhack and ask me.